| | | | | |

 Ingredients You’ll Need to Make Homemade Pot Pie

 • Leftover turkey (or chicken).
-You’ll want 2 to 3 cups of leftover roast turkey meat.
-Chop the turkey into bite-sized pieces.
+You’ll want 2 to 3 cups of Thanksgiving turkey leftovers.
+You can use a mixture of light and dark meat.

 • Veggies.
 Onions, peas, carrots, and green beans.
-Frozen veggies are fine here.
+Frozen vegetables are fine here.

 • Poultry seasoning.
 Check out our poultry seasoning recipe and make a batch today.